Choosing between Instantly and Apollo for your outbound sales often comes down to these five questions:

 Apollo has made real progress.

 The platform holds ISO 27001 and SOC 2 Type 2 certifications, is GDPR compliant as both Data Processor and Controller, and maintains a public Trust Center.
 SSO is available on the Organization plan.
-Apollo's enterprise customers include Ernst & Young, Oracle, and Lyft, and the platform has reached $150M ARR at a $1.6B valuation.
+Apollo's enterprise customers include Ernst and Young, Oracle, and Lyft.
 API access, however, requires the Custom plan, which can slow evaluation for technical teams.

 ZoomInfo carries the most complete compliance stack in the category: ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR and CCPA validations, all renewed annually.

 ZoomInfo is a registered data broker in California and Vermont.
-Its public company status (NASDAQ: GTM) adds financial transparency and regulatory accountability that private companies don't face.
+Its public company status (Nasdaq: GTM) adds financial transparency and regulatory accountability that private companies do not face.
 Enterprise customers include Adobe, Microsoft, PayPal, JPMorgan, and Snowflake, with 1,921 customers spending $100K+ annually.
-API access is included in all relevant plans, and MCP access allows any AI agent or custom application to consume ZoomInfo's intelligence programmatically.
+API access is included in all relevant plans, and ZoomInfo MCP allows any AI agent or custom application to consume ZoomInfo's intelligence programmatically.

 The pricing models reward different behaviors